Kovah/blog.kovah.de/content/en/2019/switching-from-rsa-to-eddsa-ec25519/index.md

 The first line tells SSH to apply the next settings to all hosts, hence the wildcard *.
 The second line then sets the newly generated key `~/.ssh/id_ed25519` as the new identity.
 That's it.
 There is nothing more to configure.
 Make sure that, when connecting to an old server that does not yet have the new key, add the `-i ~/.ssh/id_ed25519` flag to your SSH command: `ssh ~/.ssh/id_ed25519 [username]@[some-old-server]`.

+{{< alert type="info" >}}
-_PS for all macOS users: to prevent macOS asking for the key passphrase every time you use the key, add `UseKeychain yes` to the global settings in your SSH config.
-Linux users may [use ssh-agent](https://askubuntu.com/questions/362280/enter-ssh-passphrase-once)._
+To prevent your operating system asking for the key passphrase every time you use the key, you may [use an ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent). macOS users can add `UseKeychain yes` to the global settings in your SSH config.
+{{</ alert >}}

 ## Conclusion